 - Completing the journey and returning to our true nature.

-The D of A process is underpinned by an emphasis on awareness as the ground to our experience.
+The D of A process is underpinned by an emphasis on awareness as the ground of our experience.
 What exists in awareness is our source of creativity.
-When we respond to a thought, feeling, sensation or image we are responding creatively with our unique self-expression.
-As we move through the cycle I will invite you to ‘come back to awareness’ this means experiencing whatever is emerging here and now, and putting to one side our beliefs, assumptions and explanations, in the interests of giving ourselves permission to allow whatever is ready to come into awareness.
+When we respond to a thought, feeling, sensation, or image we are responding creatively with our unique self-expression.
+As we move through the cycle I will invite you to ‘come back to awareness’ this means experiencing whatever is emerging here and now, and putting to one side our beliefs, assumptions, and explanations, in the interests of giving ourselves permission to allow whatever is ready to come into awareness.
 What presents itself may be a breath pattern, an image, an emotion, or a bodily sensation.
-The aim is simply to be present with whatever is happening, and to fully experience it by directly experiencing it in the body.
+The aim is simply to be present with whatever is happening and to fully experience it by directly experiencing it in the body.

 The music is an important part of the workshop, will help you to move the e-motions and allow you to recover sensation through the rhythm of known tunes, which will arise from your deep core.
-After one session you will feel more free and during the period of time after being in touch with the D of A practice, the movements and expressions coming from the unconscious will arise in waves of tender emotions, abrupt joy or self-regulating actions like to lay down on the floor and feel the body.
+After one session you will feel freer and during the period of time after being in touch with the D of A practice, the movements and expressions coming from the unconscious will arise in waves of tender emotions, abrupt joy, or self-regulating actions like to lay down on the floor and feel the body.

 Have you ever felt after a good dance out in a club so good that you say: “is what I needed” Dance of Awareness will give you this sensation but without the effects of intoxicants as we usually ingest and a good night’s sleep.

 The more remarkable part of the workshop is when you realize that you aren’t alone; there will be more participants finding a way of self-expression giving you a felt understanding of unity of life experience in between participants.